Harpo3/archsimian/README.md

 The default name MM4 gives you is “New playlist.m3u,” but you can save it as the name of the playlist you are modifying.

+6. <b>Logging Audacious play history in Linux</b>

-6. Lastplayed history can be logged for use by ArchSimian by using a bash script and adding it to the Audacious plugin "Song Change."
+Lastplayed history can be logged for use by ArchSimian by using a bash script and adding it to the Audacious plugin "Song Change."
 Add the path as a "Command to run when starting a new song".
 See the songchangescript file for the bash script.
 Save as .sh file and make it executable.</p>
 <img src="http://imgur.com//K7Vo2O4.png/..." data-canonical-src="http://imgur.com//K7Vo2O4.png" width="502" height="600" />